 Ladies and gentleman, you read it here first.
-General Motors is set to officially release its 2019 Sierra Denali, a pickup truck with a never before seen special feature exclusive to the upcoming vehicle—a carbon fiber bed known as the CarbonPro Box.
+General Motors is set to officially release its 2019 Sierra Denali, a pickup truck with a never before seen special feature exclusive to the upcoming vehicle—a carbon fiber reinforced plastic bed known as the CarbonPro Box.
 This is a smart move by GM considering the increasing popularity of mobility trends like electrification and sustainability.

 The GMC 1500 Sierra Denali is a full-size pickup truck according to Mark Voss, the Engineering Group Manager of Body Structures, Advanced Composites and Pickup Boxes at General Motors.
 It introduces CarbonPro Box—a carbon fiber pickup box developed to increase durability, efficiency, and functionality of the truck while offering best-in-class dent, scratch, and corrosion resistance.
 The CarbonPro Box is the result of 15 years of carbon-fiber development at General Motors.
 It’s first appearance was in the 2004 Commemorative Edition Corvette, which used a carbon-fiber hood.